 Data engineering: Here you get knowledge about how to construct systems for handling and extracting information from very large data sets with the help of, e.g., cloud computing, distributed systems for large scale data analysis and methods in database techniques.

-Each track has a recommended set of courses but the exact content in each track still depends on your specific background with previous courses and experience and is put together in dialogue with the student counselor.
+Each track has a recommended set of courses but the exact content in each track still depends on your specific background with previous courses and experience and is put together in dialogue with the student counsellor.

 The instruction consists of lectures, group work, project work and assignments.
 The pedagogy is student centered and puts a large emphasis on activating instruction building up practical skills that are directly useful in your coming profession.
 The instruction is in English and conducted in close connection with current research.
 In addition to the thesis work carried out throughout the final semester, a broader project course is included in the programme.
 In this project course you apply skills in computational science to a problem originating in academia or industry, while the course provides training in project work and management.
 The programme takes place in Uppsala.